spaulg/backbone.chromeBackgroundPageStorageAdapter/README.md

 <script src="backbone.chromeBackgroundPageStorageAdapter.js"></script>
 ```

-To store send data to the background page for later storage (e.g. using the chrome storage APIs):
+To send data to the background page for later storage (e.g. using the chrome storage APIs):
 ```html
 var model = Backbone.Model.extend({
      this.backgroundPageStorage = new Backbone.chromeBackgroundPageStorageAdapter(),